Chapter 15.02

 For all architectural and landscaping requirements, see major or minor site plan requirements as applicable.

-Submit two copies of the soils report or geotechnical evaluations prepared for the site.
+Submit an electronic copy of the soils report or geotechnical evaluations prepared for the site.

-The site development plans package (five copies) consists of a copy of the cover sheet required for the building plans, an architectural site plan, on-site lighting plan, landscape and irrigation plans, civil engineering plans, and grading plans, when grading review is required.
+The site development plans consisting of an electronic copy of the cover sheet required for the building plans, an architectural site plan, on-site lighting plan, landscape and irrigation plans, civil engineering plans, and grading plans, when grading review is required.
 The sets of plans must be consistent with each other and drawn to scale.
 All sets must include the following:

 Civil Engineering Site Plans

-A. Each application shall be accompanied by a minimum of three sets of plans and specifications, including calculations.
+A. Each application shall be accompanied by an electronic copy of the plans and specifications, including calculations.
 The plans and specifications shall be prepared by a licensed professional engineer who shall affix his/her professional stamp and signature to each set.
 The city engineer may waive this requirement if he enters written findings in the city records that he has inspected the site, and finds that due to the uncomplicated nature of the proposed work and necessary drawings the expertise of a professional engineer is not needed.
 The plans and specifications shall include the following:

 1. The name, address and phone number of the person or firm preparing the plans.